D2-mods/Better-IWD-Pregen/d2-script/readme-script.txt

 ==================================================
 Baldur's Gate (in BG1 engine) - script info
 ==================================================
-- characters will preserve Hide/Invisibility/Sanctuary
+- Characters will preserve Hide/Invisibility/Sanctuary
-- melee aggro ranges working
+- Melee aggro ranges working
 - Cooldown hotkeys working
-- no auto-Search (the FindTraps() script action doesn't work)
+- No auto-Search (the FindTraps() script action doesn't work)

-Note: Bard Song and Turn Undead won't prevent auto-attacking, but you can keep them active during battle if the character is standing outside melee aggro range (obviously with a melee weapon equipped)
+Note: Bard Song and Turn Undead won't prevent auto-attacking, but you can keep them active during battle if the character is standing outside melee aggro range (obviously with a melee weapon equipped).